AsgerRiisVienberg/Source-code-for-Master-Thesis/README.md

 It is structured in blocks, with the first block dedicated to loading and processing images, and subsequent blocks focusing on smoothing and post-processing.
 The use of the subsequent block is optional.
 For all data presented in the final report, the post-processing was performed using Mcalibration.

+### 1. Neo-Hookean incremental solver
+Matlab script that solves the compressible Neo-Hookean equations using the incremental Euler method.

 #### Usage

 - Run the `StrainMeasuring` script directly in MATLAB.